kenny-zetaris/Documentation/lightning/lightning-quick-start.rst

 Column level statistics
 ------------------------
 .. highlight:: sql
 ::

-     ANALYZE DATASOURCE TABLE ORCL.MOVIES COMPUTE STATISTICS FOR COLUMNS (IID, TITLE) This command generate statistics such as cardinality, number of null, min, max, average value, and these are browsed by the following commabd :
+     ANALYZE DATASOURCE TABLE ORCL.MOVIES COMPUTE STATISTICS FOR COLUMNS (IID, TITLE)

+This command generate statistics such as cardinality, number of null, min, max, average value, and these are browsed by the following command :
 ::

      SHOW DATASOURCE COLUMN STATISTICS ORCL.MOVIES;